 Now open both slits.
 What we notice now is that these flashes do not always occur at the same place - in fact they appear to occur randomly across the screen.
 But there is a pattern to this randomness.
 If the experiment is allowed to continue for a sufficiently long period of time, what is found is that there is an accumulation of flashes in some regions of the screen, and very few, or none, at other parts of the screen.
 Over a long enough observation time, the accumulation of detections, or flashes, forms an interference pattern, a characteristic of wave motion i.e. in contrast to what happens with bullets, we find that, for electrons, $P{12}(x) \neq P_1(x) + P_2(x)$ .
 In fact, we obtain a result of the form so we are forced to conclude that this is the result of the interference of two waves propagating from each of the slits.
 One feature of the waves, namely their wavelength, can be immediately determined from the separation between successive maxima of the interference pattern.
 It is found that $\delta = 2\pi d \sin \theta / \lambda$ where $\lambda = h/p$ , and where p is the momentum of the incident electrons.
-Thus, these waves can be identified with the de Broglie waves introduced earlier, represented by the wave function $\Psi(x,t)$ .
+Thus, these waves can be identified with the de Broglie waves introduced earlier, represented by the wave function $\Psi(x, t)$ .

-$$P{12}(x) = P_1(x) + P_2(x) + 2\sqrt{P_1(x)P_2(x)}\cos\delta$$ (4.7)
+$$P{12}(x) = P_1(x) + P_2(x) + 2\sqrt{P_1(x)P_2(x)\cos\delta}$$ (4.5)

 So what is going on here?
-If electrons are particles, like bullets, then it seems clear that the electrons go either through slit 1 or through slit 2, because that is what particles would do.
-The behaviour of the electrons going through slit 1 should then not be affected by whether slit 2 is opened or closed as those electrons would go nowhere near slit 2.
+If electrons are particles, like bullets, then we can make the proposal that they go either through slit 1 or through slit 2.
+The behaviour of the electrons going through slit 1 should not be affected by whether slit 2 is opened or closed.
 In other words, we have to expect that $P{12}(x) = P_1(x) + P_2(x)$ , but this not what is observed.
-It appears that we must abandon the idea that the particles go through one slit or the other.
-But if we want to retain the mental picture of electrons as particles, we must conclude that the electrons pass through both slits in some way, because it is only by 'going through both slits' that there is any chance of an interference pattern forming.
-After all, the interference term depends on d, the separation between the slits, so we must expect that the particles must 'know' how far apart the slits are in order for the positions that they strike the screen to depend on d, and they cannot 'know' this if each electron goes through only one slit.
-We could imagine that the electrons determine the separation between slits by supposing that they split up in some way, but then they will have to subsequently recombine before striking the screen since all that is observed is single flashes of light.
+So, if we want to retain the mental picture of electrons as particles, we must therefore conclude that the electrons pass through both slits in some way, because it is only by 'going through both slits' that there is any chance of an interference pattern forming.
+We could arrange this by supposing that the electrons split up in some way, but then they will have to subsequently recombine before striking the screen since all that is observed is single flashes of light.
 So what comes to mind is the idea of the electrons executing complicated paths that, perhaps, involve them looping back through each slit, which is scarcely believable.
 The question would have to be asked as to why the electrons execute such strange behaviour when there are a pair of slits present, but do not seem to when they are moving in free space.
 There is no way of understanding the double slit behaviour in terms of a particle picture only.